 Upon written request by Purchaser, Seller shall make available to Purchaser design, construction, operation, and maintenance information reasonably requested by Purchaser relating to the interconnection facilities.
 Good Engineering and Operating Practices shall be utilized by Seller in the design, construction, operation, and maintenance of the interconnection facilities.
 For purposes hereof, "Good Engineering and Operating Practices" means the practices, methods, and acts generally engaged in or approved by a significant portion of the electric power industry in the United States for similar facilities in the United States during a particular time period, or any of such practices, methods and acts, which, in the exercise of reasonable judgment in light of the facts known or that reasonably should be known at the time a decision is made, would be expected to accomplish the desired result in a manner consistent with law, regulation, reliability, safety, environmental protection, economy and expedition, and taking into consideration the requirements of this Agreement.
 Good Engineering and Operating Practices are not intended to be limited to the optimum practices, methods or acts, to the exclusion of all others, but rather to include a spectrum of possible practices, methods, or acts generally acceptable in the region during the relevant period in light of the circumstances.

+Seller shall effectuate the provision of a Special Protection Scheme (“SPS”) system for the Facility.
+This SPS system shall be acceptable to the ERCOT ISO and conform to NERC operating guidelines.
+Seller shall work with the Connecting Entity and ERCOT to design and construct, at Seller’s cost, an SPS system to avoid potential overload and cascading outage conditions on the ERCOT transmission system and allow the Facility to transmit Renewable Energy into the ERCOT transmission system in a more advantageous manner.

 Transmission

-Purchaser shall provide, by purchasing or arranging for, all services, including without limitation Transmission Services, Ancillary Services, any control area services, and shall be responsible for all line losses incurred or required after the physical interconnection of the Facility to the Electric Reliability Council of Texas or other applicable reliability council ("ERCOT") transmission grid (except for line losses on Seller's side of the Delivery Point and transaction fees), necessary to deliver Net Energy to Purchaser's load from the Delivery Point throughout the Contract Term ("Required Transmission Services").
+Purchaser shall provide, by purchasing or arranging for, all services, including without limitation Transmission Services, Ancillary Services, any control area services, and shall be responsible for all line losses incurred or required after the Delivery Point (except for line losses on Seller's side of the Delivery Point), and transaction fees necessary to deliver Net Energy to Purchaser's load from the Delivery Point throughout the Contract Term ("Required Transmission Services").
 During the entire Production Term, Seller is responsible for line losses on Seller's side of the Delivery Point.

 "Transmission Service" is a service that allows a transmission service customer to use the transmission and distribution facilities of other electric and municipally owned utilities to efficiently and economically utilize generation resources to reliably serve its loads and to deliver energy to another transmission customer.